 Residents are divided into three teams on the medical floors.
-Each team is composed of one senior resident and two to four first year residents, which may sometimes include a first year Family Medicine resident or a first year Psychiatry Resident completing his/her medicine rotation.
+Each team is composed of one senior resident and two to three first year residents, and often joined by a first year Family Medicine resident completing his/her medicine rotation.

-- Each team is supervised by a hospitalist or a "firm director" who is a core faculty member with responsibility for teaching and monitoring progress of the residents' education.
+- Each team is supervised by a "firm director" who is a core faculty member with responsibility for teaching and monitoring progress of the residents' education.

 - A teaching attending physician also conducts bedside teaching rounds with each team to discuss academically challenging cases.

 - The first year residents assume primary responsibility for patients admitted on the teaching service.
 They obtain a history and physical and collect lab/imaging data, and then discuss this with the senior resident to formulate a management plan.
-The assessment and plan is then discussed with the attending physician or the hospitalists.
+The patient's private teaching attending physician oversees the plan and directs the team.

-- The ICU team is composed of a third, second and first year residents.
-The CCU team is composed of one senior and one or two first year residents.
+- The ICU team is composed of a third, second and first year resident, while a third year resident leads the CCU team with one second year resident and two first year residents.